matbun/ML4Fires/CODE_OF_CONDUCT.md

-# CMCC Code of Conduct
+# ML4Fires Code of Conduct

 ## Our Pledge